 Another year, another record broken.

-The phenomenally successful New Jersey School Boards Association’s STEAM Tank partnership with the U.S. Army received more than 550 student submissions over the last few weeks — an increase of more than 37 percent over last year’s total.
+The phenomenally successful New Jersey School Boards Association’s STEAM Tank partnership with the U.S. Army received more than 550 submissions from student teams over the last few weeks — an increase of more than 37 percent over last year’s total.
 In all, the entries encompassed more than 2,000 students.

 “Congratulations to all involved – especially the students and teachers who put together the videos describing their inventions,” said Dr. Lawrence S. Feinsod, executive director of the NJSBA.
 “Students of all ages are being given an extraordinary experience to invent and build a marketable product that can change the world.”

 STEAM Tank provides New Jersey students with a platform to experience real-world problem solving.
 It allows them to think like entrepreneurs and design and create whatever they can dream using the fields of STEAM – science, technology, engineering, the arts and math.
 In STEAM Tank, students create innovative products and solutions to problems, which they enter into a competition.
 Winners at the regional level compete in the finals at NJSBA’s annual Workshop, before a judging panel of entrepreneurs and business leaders.

 The deadline for completed applications was Jan.
 31, 2019.
 The U.S. Army and NJSBA will evaluate all entries and invite teams to participate in the regional competitions.
 Entrants will be notified of the decision in February.
 Schools were encouraged to submit multiple teams for entry.

 STEAM Tank consists of three regional challenges for three grade levels — elementary, middle and high school.
 Selected teams pitch their ideas to the judges in the designated regional locations, and winners of the regional competitions will advance to compete at the STEAM Tank finals at our annual Workshop conference at the Atlantic City Convention Center.